- Assessment exercises

 A short questionnaire was distributed among the wider graduate group to elicit content and feedback for the assessment.
 Among the key challenges was the need to manage, influence and balance the different agendas of stakeholders in order to fulfil their personal and project objectives.
 The tests also needed to feature the graduate’s task of balancing their own personal development requirements with the needs of the business.

 Following these consultations it was agreed that the SJT should assess the Cooperative’s critical competencies based on their behavioural competency framework for managers.

-The Coast system was integrated with the Co-operative’s online recruitment system, which provided a seamless candidate journey from application form to SJT.
+The Psycruit system was integrated with the Co-operative’s online recruitment system, which provided a seamless candidate journey from application form to SJT.
 A Co-operative web-skin was created for the candidate pages.
-Candidate results and reports were passed automatically from Coast to the online recruitment system to minimise response times to candidates.
+Candidate results and reports were passed automatically from Psycruit to the online recruitment system to minimise response times to candidates.